-Golden State Warriors head coach Steve Kerr issued a frustrated and emotional speech about Tuesday’s mass shooting in Uvalde, Texas, in which 18 children and three teachers were killed at an elementary school, ahead of the team’s scheduled game against the Dallas Mavericks during the NBA’s West finals playoff series.
+Golden State Warriors head coach Steve Kerr issued a frustrated and emotional speech about Tuesday’s mass shooting in Uvalde, Texas, in which 19 children and two teachers were killed at an elementary school, ahead of the team’s scheduled game against the Dallas Mavericks during the NBA’s West finals playoff series.

 Kerr refused to take questions during a media conference with reporters, instead drawing attention to the lack of legislative action from Washington to address the prevalent gun violence plaguing the country.
 According to CNBC, the Texas school shooting is the 212th mass shooting this year.